intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 ## 2 Setup for running llama.cpp

-First you should create a directory to use `llama.cpp`, for instance, use following command to create a `~/llama-cpp-bigdl` directory and enter it in Linux system.
+First you should create a directory to use `llama.cpp`, for instance, use following command to create a `~/llama-cpp-bigdl` directory and enter it.
 ```cmd
 cd ~
 mkdir llama-cpp-bigdl